cisagov/ScubaGear/baselines/aad.md

 - _Rationale:_ By blocking users determined as high risk, compromised accounts can be prevented from accessing the tenant.
 - _Last modified:_ June 2023
-- _Note:_ Users who are determined to be high risk by AAD Identity Protection can be blocked from accessing the system via an AAD Conditional Access policy.
+- _Note:_ Users who are determined as high risk by AAD Identity Protection can be blocked from accessing the system via an AAD Conditional Access policy.
 A high risk user will be blocked until an administrator remediates their account.

 #### MS.AAD.2.2v1
 A notification SHOULD be sent to the administrator when high-risk users are detected.
-- _Rationale:_ By alerting an administrator when high risk detections are made, the admin can respond to monitor the event and remediate the risk.
-This helps the organization proactively respond to cyber intrusions in action.
+- _Rationale:_ By alerting an administrator when high risk detections are made, the admin can monitor the event and remediate the risk.
+This helps the organization proactively respond to cyber intrusions as they occur.
 - _Last modified:_ June 2023

 #### MS.AAD.2.3v1